A Landlord’s Guide to Managing a Rental Property by Yourself

 Chapter 8: Mobile Rent & Fee Payment

 When it comes to being a good landlord, you’ll want to reduce as much of the friction of the rent-paying process as possible.
+You might consider a property manager, but it is easy to collect rent yourself!
 To make this possible, recommend a rental payment software that allows tenants to pay via their smartphone and set up automatic payments.

 Nowadays, having a mobile portal for tenants to pay rent is an extremely valuable asset to your business and renters: they enjoy the convenience of being able to pay rent from their phone and even being to put their rent on auto-pay like their other bills.